simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Understanding-Active-Tasks/Understanding-Active-Tasks.md

 ## Spatial Memory

-In the spatial memory task (see the method [ORKOrderedTask spatialSpanMemoryTaskWithIdentifier:intendedUseDescription:initialSpan:minimumSpan:maximumSpan:playSpeed:maximumTests:maximumConsecutiveFailures:customTargetImage:customTargetPluralName:requireReversal:options:]([ORKOrderedTask spatialSpanMemoryTaskWithIdentifier:intendedUseDescription:initialSpan:minimumSpan:maximumSpan:playSpeed:maximumTests:maximumConsecutiveFailures:customTargetImage:customTargetPluralName:requireReversal:options:])), the user is asked to observe and then recall pattern sequences of increasing length in a game-like environment.
+In the spatial memory task,
+the user is asked to observe and then recall pattern sequences of increasing length in a game-like environment.
 The task collects data that can be used to assess visuospatial memory and executive function.